solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-custom-data-frontend.md

 As the saying goes, everything in Solana is an account.
 Even programs.
 Programs are accounts that store code and are marked as executable.
 This code can be executed by the Solana runtime when instructed to do so.
-A program address is a public keys on the Ed25519 Elliptic Curve.
+A program address is a public key on the Ed25519 Elliptic Curve.
 Like all public keys, they have corresponding secret keys.

 Programs store data separately from their code.
 Programs store data in PDAs,